w3f/polkadot-spec/docs/chap-overview.md

 ## -sec-num- Light Client {#sect-client-light}

 The light client is a mostly passive participant in the protocol.
 Light clients are designed to work in resource constrained environments like browsers, mobile devices or even on-chain.
 Its main objective is to follow the chain, make queries to the full node on specific information on recent state of the blockchain, and to add extrinsics (transactions).
 It does not maintain the full state, rather queries the full node on the latest finalized state and verifies the authenticity of the responses trustlessly.
-Details of specifications focused for Light Clients can be found in [Chapter 7](sect-lightclient).
+Details of specifications focused for Light Clients can be found in [Chapter -chap-num-ref-](sect-lightclient).

 ## -sec-num- Full Node {#sect-node-full}